giantswarm/docs/src/content/advanced/gitops/bases/index.md

 ## Create shared cluster template base {#create-shared-template-base}

-**IMPORTANT:** shared cluster template base should not serve as a standalone base for cluster creation, it is there only to abstract
-App CRs that are common to all clusters versions, and to provide basic configuration for default apps App.
-It is then used as a base to other bases, which provide an overlay with a specific configuration.
+**IMPORTANT:** shared cluster template base should not serve as a standalone base for cluster creation, it is there only to abstract App CRs that are common to all clusters versions, and to provide basic configuration for default apps App.
+It is then used as a base for other bases, which provide an overlay with a specific configuration.
 This is to avoid code duplication across bases.

 **Bear in mind**, this is not a complete guide of how to create a perfect base, but rather a mere summary of basic steps needed to move forward.
 Hence, instructions here will not always be precise in telling you what to change,